Volume complexity for Janus $\mathrm{AdS}_3$ geometries: Introduction

 The physics of defects may provide us deeper insights on holographic complexity.
 While this was already studied previously for the three-dimensional RS model in \cite{Chapman:2018bqj} and for BCFT \cite{Sato:2019kik, Braccia:2019xxi}, the purpose of this paper is to fill the gap for three-dimensional Janus geometries.
 Related studies focusing on fidelity can be found in \cite{MIyaji:2015mia, Bak:2015jxd, Mazhari:2016yng}.
 These backgrounds represent an important playground to test the behavior of holographic complexity because they admit many deformations with well-defined holographic duals, including the finite temperature case or time-dependent perturbations.

 In section \ref{sect:janus_review} we review some basic facts about Janus geometries in three dimensions.
 In section \ref{sect-CV_Janus} we compute the subregion volume complexity for a symmetric region with radius $l/2$ around the defect in Janus AdS$_3$.
 The pure state complexity can be extracted from the $l \rightarrow \infty$ limit of this result, where the length $l$ plays the role of an IR regulator.
-We also extend the calculation at finite temperature, by computing the volume of the static BTZ Janus black hole at time $t=0$.
+In section \ref{section-static-BTZ} we extend the calculation at finite temperature, by computing the volume of the static BTZ Janus black hole at time $t=0$.
 In section \ref{sect:time-dependent-BTZ} we consider CV for the time-dependent Janus BTZ black hole.
 In this situation, the dual theory is not a defect CFT, but it corresponds to two entangled CFTs with different values of the dilaton field on each side of the Penrose diagram.
 We determine the time dependence of volume complexity for this situation.
 We summarize our results in section \ref{sect:conclu}.
-Appendices \ref{elliptics} and \ref{app-other_regularizations} contain some technical details.
+Appendix \ref{elliptics} contains our conventions for Jacobi elliptic functions and elliptic integrals.